jmh3434/java-precourse/Precourse Java.md

 Use Delegation in order to achieve the following

--   Delegation can be an alternative to inheritance.
+-   Delegation can be an alternative to inheritance
 -   Delegation means that you use an object of another class as an instance variable, and forward messages to the instance.

 When you delegate, you are simply calling up some class which knows what must be done.
 You do not really care how it does it, all you care about is that the class you are calling knows what needs doing.

 #### Example Using Delegation

-Passing the responsibility to someone else.
-In OOP, delegation is when you pass a task of an object to another one.
+**We are passing the responsibility to someone else.** In OOP, delegation is when you pass a task of an object to another one.

 Let's imagine that we need to build an application and for that we need: